0xshikhar/chainfolio/README.md

 Chainfolio leverages blockchain technology, ensuring transparency, immutability, and data security for every portfolio shared.

-**2. Verified Identity & On-Chain Data using Spruce** We've partnered with Spruce for identity verification and onchain user data, giving your work credibility and trust within the community.
+**2. Verified Identity & On-Chain Data using Spruce** We've integrated with Spruce SDK for identity verification and onchain user data, giving your work credibility and trust within the platform.

 **3. Layer2-Powered**
 Built on the layer 2 scaling solution Arbitrum & Avalanche, Chainfolio delivers lightning-fast transactions and a seamless user experience and gives you best of both world.